 Now Accepting Nominations

-President Elect (1-2 hours per week) If you are looking to get involved with the state and have some experience with how a board works, the President-Elect would be a great position for you.
+President-Elect (1-2 hours per week) If you are looking to get involved with the state and have some experience with how a board works, the President-Elect would be a great position for you.
 This position is a 3-year commitment as you will move into the Presidency and then Past-President in the following years.
 The President-Elect works closely with the President to help them prepare for the upcoming year.
 Certain job tasks for the President-Elect include NAVTA Representative, overseeing committees with the Vice President, attending meetings, assisting in strategic planning, and other items assigned by the Executive Board.
 As the NAVTA representative, you are the liaison between the WSAVT and NAVTA.
-You will take over as the NAVTA representative half way through your year as President-Elect, so you have time to learn your position.
+You will take over as the NAVTA representative halfway through your year as President-Elect, so you have time to learn your position.

 Secretary (2-3 hours per week) The secretary is responsible for recording and keeping all meeting minutes.
 Conduct the general correspondence of the Association and the Executive Board.
 Preserve all papers, letters, and transactions of the association for two years.
-Maintain a copy of each newsletter for permanent record.
+Maintain a copy of each newsletter for permanent records.
 Keep election records for one year.

-Treasurer (3-5 hours per week) The treasurer receives and has charge of all funds of the Association, deposit such funds, and provides for expenditure of such funds as directed by the Finance Committee.
+Treasurer (3-5 hours per week) The treasurer receives and has charge of all funds of the Association, deposits such funds, and provides for the expenditure of such funds as directed by the Finance Committee.
 Make a full report to the Association twice a year.
 Keep an itemized account of all receipts and disbursements.
-Submit all books of accounts to outside accountant for review as specified by the Executive Board.
+Submit all books of accounts to an outside accountant for review as specified by the Executive Board.
 Serve as a member of the Finance Committee.
 Maintain responsibility for and obtain receipts for all physical property of the Association.
 Secure fidelity bond for the Association.
 Submit State and Federal Internal Revenue forms as required.

 Program Chair (3-5 hours per week)The program chair oversees the program committee members and the volunteers who assist the program committee.
 The goal of the program committee is to provide quality continuing education programs to the technicians in the State of Washington including the technician program at the Pacific Northwest Veterinary Conference.
-In addition the program chair is responsible for sitting on the program committee of the Washington State Veterinary Medical Association.
-The program chair works with in the continuing education budget guidelines to secure speakers, venue, and food contracts.
+In addition, the program chair is responsible for sitting on the program committee of the Washington State Veterinary Medical Association.
+The program chair works within the continuing education budget guidelines to secure speakers, venue, and food contracts.

 Finance Chair (1-3 hours per week)The finance chair is responsible for the preparation of the annual budget, for a fiscal year commencing on July 1st and ending June 30th, to be approved by a consensus of the Executive Board members.
 Assume final responsibility for all decisions as to the expenditure of the association funds in accordance with the annual budget.
 Develop along with the Executive Board, plans to provide for continued fiscal growth of the Association.
 Keep the Executive Board informed of the Association’s financial status.
 Present any requests for special, non-budgeted expenditures to the Executive Board for approval.
-Write a mid-year and end of the year report for the membership.
+Write a mid-year and end-of-the-year report for the membership.
 Attend all meetings called by the association.

 Membership Chair (2-3 hours per week) If you are organized and like paying attention to details the membership chair may be the position for you.
 The Membership Chair is responsible for receiving and processing membership applications.
 The Membership Chair is the first person our new members come in contact with.
-They are responsible for answering questions, sending a welcome message and reminding members of renewal dates.
+They are responsible for answering questions, sending a welcome message, and reminding members of renewal dates.

-State Program Committee Member: A state program committee member assists in the planning and execution of WSAVT CE events.
+State Program Committee Member: (2-3 hours per month) A state program committee member assists in the planning and execution of WSAVT CE events.
 The goal of the program committee is to provide quality continuing education programs to licensed veterinary technicians in the State of Washington including the technician program at the Pacific Northwest Veterinary Conference.
-A program committee member is expected to attend program committee meetings and accept volunteer assignments for two or more CE events per year.Communication Committee Member.
-The WSAVT is looking for a chair and members of the Ad-hoc Communication Committee.
-The purpose of this role is to provide and maintain WSAVT’s internal and external communications, including the Newsletter, Website, and Social Media.
-This committee is a new committee and has a lot of opportunity to grow with the right group of people.
-If you are creative this position is great for you.
-Government Affairs Liaison You would attend the Veterinary Board of Governors meetings and report to the board and membership what is happening there.
+A program committee member is expected to attend program committee meetings and accept volunteer assignments for two or more CE events per year.